Federal Joint Committee (Germany)

-The Federal Joint Committee (Gemeinsamer Bundesausschuss (G-BA)) refers to a group of German public health agencies that were merged in 2004, under an independent chairman.
-It is authorized to make binding regulations growing out of health reform bills passed by lawmakers, along with routine decisions regarding healthcare in Germany.
+The Federal Joint Committee (Gemeinsamer Bundesausschuss; GBA) is the central decision-making body of the self-governing health care system in Germany.
+Established in 2004 through the merger of several public health agencies, it operates under an independent chairman and a permanent staff.

-Although the committee is not a subordinate agency and is independent of the Ministry of Health, government officials are responsible for exercising legal supervision over the committee's decisions and guidelines.
-As a supreme decision-making body, the Committee exerts a direct influence on the healthcare provisions for millions of people.
+The GBA is authorized to issue binding regulations based on health reform legislation, along with routine decisions regarding healthcare in Germany.
+While it is not a subordinate agency and remains independent of the Ministry of Health, the ministry is responsible for legal supervision and reserves the right to review decisions for final approval or modification.
+As a supreme decision-making body, the committee exerts a direct influence on the healthcare provisions for approximately 73 million people covered by statutory health insurance.